Your Sardinia Questions, Answered: 15 Things You Need to Know Before Booking

 Q: How expensive is Sardinia compared to other Italian destinations?

-Q: How much time do I need?
+Q: How much time do you need?

 Q: What's the best time to visit?